elephantscale/es-training-new/course-outlines/AI/Building-AI-Applications-for-Agencies.md

 * Employee turnover and how to capture their experience and know-how
 * Automating daily tasks: pull stats, post them to Slack
 * Integrating Kanban into your workflow with AI
+* Integrating with APIs, using Google email and chat as examples